 Part A – Proving Test

-The Provider shall undertake or shall procure that its contractor shall undertake a Proving Test ahead of the Commercial Operations Date to ensure operability of the Stability Compensation Service and to test whether the Facility is capable of providing the Reactive Capability, the Inertia Capability and the SCL Capability, specified in the Provider’s Tender Submission.
+The Provider shall undertake or shall procure that its contractor shall undertake a Proving Test ahead of the Commercial Operations Date to ensure operability of the Stability Compensation Service and to test whether the Facility is capable of providing the Reactive Capability, the Inertia Capability and the SCL Capability, specified in the Provider’s Tender Submission and of meeting the requirements of Schedule C (Technical Performance Requirements).

-The level and scope of tests required will depend on the solution and build programme, but will include (without limitation) the following tests:
+The level and scope of tests required will depend on the solution and build programme and shall be in accordance with the relevant provisions of version 1 of the “Compliance Guidance Notes for NOA Stability Compensation Service Phase 3”, published by the Company in May 2022, as the same may be amended from time to time.

-• Open circuit test

-• On load Voltage steps

-• Transforming tapping

-• Under-excitation limiter

-• Over-excitation limiter

-Physical testing to demonstrate that the performance of the Facility matches the performance submitted in the feasibility study, including (without limitation):

-demonstration of the value and behaviour of inertia meeting those set out in Schedule C; and

-demonstration of the value and behaviour of Short Circuit Level meeting those set out in Schedule C.

-The Company shall provide a full set of test requirements no less than one (1) year before the Scheduled Commercial Operations Date.

 Part B – Reproving Test

-The Provider agrees that it or it’s agent shall undertake Reproving Tests (including any re-tests), if required, during the Service Term, where requested by the Company in accordance with the provisions of Clause 6 (Reproving Test) of this Agreement to test whether the Facility is capable of providing the Stability Compensation Service, including the Contracted Reactive Capability, Contracted SCL Capability and Contracted Inertia Capability.
+The Provider agrees that it or it’s agent shall undertake Reproving Tests (including any re-tests), if required, during the Service Term, where requested by the Company in accordance with the provisions of Clause 6 (Reproving Test) of this Agreement to test whether the Facility is capable of providing the Stability Compensation Service, including the Contracted Reactive Capability, Contracted SCL Capability and Contracted Inertia Capability and of meeting the requirements of Schedule C (Technical Performance Requirements).

-The level and scope of tests required will depend on the technology of the Facility and will include those tests specified in Part A. The Company may require the Provider to undertake any additional tests it considers necessary to identify the cause of any suspected non-compliance with the requirements of this Agreement.
+The level and scope of tests required will depend on the technology of the Facility and shall be in accordance with the relevant provisions of version 1 of the “Compliance Guidance Notes for NOA Stability Compensation Service Phase 3”, published by the Company in May 2022, as the same may be amended from time to time.

+The Company may require the Provider to undertake any additional tests it considers necessary to identify the cause of any suspected non-compliance with the requirements of this Agreement.

 SCHEDULE C - Technical Performance Requirements

+Grid Forming Capability

+The Provider shall ensure that the Facility complies with the applicable requirements set out in section 1 (Grid Forming Capability) of the “NOA Stability Phase 3 Technical Performance Requirements” published by the Company as part of the ITT.

 Part A - Stability Requirements

 The Provider shall: